GLOBAL COFFEEPLATFORM

 Promote farmers’ prosperity, improved well-being and conservation of nature.

-GCP Goal 2030
+GCP 2030 Goal

 Transformational change on prosperity for more than one million smallholder farmers